-Forget sad Thanksgiving: early Christmas fever takes over
+Forget sad Thanksgiving: Early Christmas fever takes over

 “Much of the enjoyment of the holidays is really as much about the preparation as the day itself, and people are digging into that aspect of Christmas,” she said.

 Danielle Martin, 42, in Manteno, Illinois, is a big Christmas person.
 But usually she waits to decorate until the day after Thanksgiving.
-This year she got busy on Nov.
-1, a candy cane themed front porch included.
+This year she got busy Nov.
+1, a candy cane-themed front porch included.

 Martin put up a hot cocoa bar, their stockings on the fireplace mantel, a large framed sheet of music for the song “Jingle Bells” and a 9-foot tree, among other decorations.
 And that’s just the living room.

 Each of her kids will soon have their own tree in their rooms.
-When she's done, Martin said there will be seven trees in all.
+When she’s done, Martin said there will be seven trees.

 Early Christmas is also on the minds of folks in and around Grapevine, Texas, near Dallas.
 Also, wine.
 Tickets went on sale Nov.
 10 for the city’s adults-only Christmas Wine Train excursions next month in decorated vintage rail cars — wine and a visit from Santa included.